GeronimoQB/GeronimoQB/README.md

 ## Hi there 👋

 <!--
-**GeronimoQB/GeronimoQB** is a ✨ Scientist Reasercher ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+*Geronimo Quiñonez-Barraza** is a ✨ Scientist Reasercher ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: